italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

 `PlantUML <https://www.plantuml.com/plantuml/uml/XPB1RjH038RlynIc9v1OSU-XAk9GWSG50RtqucH-HLOJJ_1u6csVdcbsTqG85LVxy-VypjncP_CoZU7DR3nCJ8xqJ6u5WOidBLC72s6kbFGoipfT_SYmA-9CPLk_vt64qsUjKksn8elya-cuVuJ64zA5KEXmKzdhEYmkFCepQ3cXSjOzQ38o_2h8_c4sP5HVRuZGbuaS5ZdSBDqrtS4lixEb9uamck0SsJaitQ5ITT7NSuNwfCwYeiCVDlBZZFoU7d5STufXWdgjGEESHFsyhvf-yYZLXDrIjvATHibUsKl0EoYiqgjwPh4SGbDzChoq_ZeaVSmPvfAKlftoqvVxxu5xbwTrRxV9per--r_HktgGTNANGYup0xI8Gf7p7iuoA7injDPmoSSQr_PEsBwl_OpN0--F_BejOdkHwYvDtNXf3om-g87ZaJnHwfn5IR5idjGjD9Pf_0q0>`__

 - **Message 1**: The end user initializes the wallet instance.
-In particular, this process is both what happens when the mobile application is launched and every time the end user wants to request or present a credential.
+  In particular, this process happens when the mobile application is launched and every time the end user wants to request or present (disclose) a credential.
 - **Message 2-3**: The wallet instance obtains metadata about its wallet provider.
 Among these, we also find the list of supported algorithms, public keys, endpoints.
-- **Message 4**: The wallet instance verifies that the wallet provider is trustworthy by resolving the provider's trust chain up to the anchor (⚠️ this step is skipped for now)
+- **Message 4**: The wallet instance verifies that the wallet provider is trustworthy by resolving the provider's trust chain up to the anchor (⚠️ this step is skipped in this version)
-- **Message 5-7**: The wallet instance instantiates a new key pair on its TEE and requests a nonce from the backend wallet (as a measure against the replay attacks)
+- **Message 5-7**: The wallet instance instantiates a new key pair on its TEE and requests a nonce from the backend wallet (as a measure against replay attacks)
-- **Message 8**: The wallet instance generates a Wallet Instance Attestation Request (JWT) signed with the private key associated with the public key for which it wants to obtain the attestation containing the nonce and other useful parameters
+- **Message 8**: The wallet instance generates a Wallet Instance Attestation Request (JWT) signed with the private key associated with the public key for which it wants to obtain the attestation containing the nonce and other useful parameters.
 - **Message 9-13**: The wallet instance sends the Wallet Instance Attestation Request to the backend wallet which verifies its validity and issues the signed attestation.